DanielWahl/GOC-TDAA/README.md

 # GOC-TDAA
-Game Of Code - Open DATA - Team TDAA
+Game Of Code - Open DATA Challenge - Team TDAA

+GeoLifeSit is the name of our website/application.